 My Uncle Joel was the self-proclaimed Prophet, claiming to have gotten “the mantle” of the priesthood from his dying father — who claimed to have gotten it from his grandfather, Benjamin F. Johnson — who, Uncle Joel claimed, got it from his “father,” Joseph Smith before he died!

-Joel also claimed to have gotten revelations from God and angels who told him he was the Prophet who held the septor of power to set the Mormon church *back in order.
-After that, Uncle Joel decided to set up his own church and his brothers, Wesley and Floren, then helped him register it, legally.
+Joel also claimed to have gotten revelations from God and angels who told him he was the Prophet who held the scepter of power to set the Mormon church *back in order.
+After that, Uncle Joel decided to set up his own church and his brothers Wesley and Floren helped him register it legally.

 (The coming of such a Prophet is spoken about by Joseph Smith in Mormon Scriptures.)
-Ervil also compiled the doctrinal pamphlets, such as “Priesthood Expounded,” and was Joel’s mouth piece — did the main missionary work that got the cult off the ground and on the map.
+Ervil also scribed the doctrinal pamphlets such as “Priesthood Expounded” and was Joel’s mouthpiece — that is, he did the main missionary work and public speaking that got the cult off the ground and onto the map.

 My mother’s other brothers, as well as her father, Dayer LeBaron, had also each claimed to be The One Mighty and Strong Prophet to prepare the world for the return of Christ.
 However, none of these other cults made it off the ground!

-*(You may use your search engine for more information on this Raid, for I won’t be getting into it until later on in my memoir blogs.)
+*(You may use your search engine for more information on this 1953 Short Creek Raid.
+I won’t be getting into it until later on in my memoir blogs.)

-*Colonia LeBaron, itself, was founded by my grandfather, Alma Dayer LeBaron, in 1944.
+*Colonia LeBaron was founded by my grandfather Alma Dayer LeBaron on land my mother and father left him in 1944 when they returned to the United States to live.
 You may check Wikipedia and others sites for more history, details, pictures, etc., to do with this topic.

 * Church of Jesus Christ of Latter-day Saints/ LDS Church became “out of order,” according to Mormon fundamentalists when President Wilford Woodruff signed The Manifesto in 1890 to do away with Joseph Smith’s revelation that said the Saints must live polygamy or be damned.